-That The School Board of Miami-Dade County, Florida, authorize the Superintendent to convene a task force comprised of a cross-section of stakeholders representing business, philanthropic, educational, 501(c)(3) and governmental agencies and communities to determine the level of interest in and potential for establishing a countywide college promise type program.
-To that end, the task force will purposefully limit its initial scope and phased actionable goals to: - review national case studies, particularly programs featuring public school district collaborations, to familiarize themselves with varying designs and implementation models, and financial considerations of college promisetype programs; - based on data, analyze projected program needs and financial implications for either an established consensus of envisioned program design criteria or varying program designs as determined by the task force, which will be nonbinding but serve as a benchmark to deliberate upon; and - 3. provide The School Board of Miami-Dade County, Florida with its findings and final recommendations, to include whether a follow up phase/task force is advisable for future steps towards the development of a countywide college promise type program that meets the needs and desires of our high school graduates, by no later than the December 11, 2019 School Board meeting.
+That The School Board of Miami-Dade County, Florida, authorize the Superintendent to convene a task force comprised of a cross-section of stakeholders representing business, philanthropic, educational, 501(c)(3) and governmental agencies and communities to determine interest in and potential for establishing a county-wide college promise type program.
+To that end, the task force will purposely limit its initial scope and phased actionable goals to:

+- 1. review national case studies, particularly programs featuring public school district collaborations, to familiarize themselves with varying designs and implementation models, and financial considerations of a college promise-type program; - based on data, analyze projected program needs and financial implications for either an established consensus of envisioned program design criteria or varying program designs as determined by the task force, which will be non-binding but serve as a benchmark to deliberate upon; and - 3. provide The School Board of Miami-Dade County, Florida with its findings and final recommendations, to include whether a follow up phase/task force is advisable for future steps towards the development of a countywide college promise type program that meets the needs and desires of our high school graduates, by no later than the December 11, 2019 School Board meeting.